rifaterdemsahin/coverletter/cursor.md

 ### Common Issues

-1. **API Key Error**
+1. **N8N Endpoint Error**
-   - Ensure your Gemini API key is valid and has proper permissions
+   - Ensure the N8N endpoint is accessible and properly configured
-   - Check that the API key is correctly set in `script.js`
+   - Check that the endpoint URL is correct in `script.js`

 2. **CORS Errors**
    - Make sure you're running the app from a local server, not opening the HTML file directly
-   - The Gemini API requires proper CORS headers
+   - The N8N endpoint requires proper CORS headers

 3. **PDF Upload Issues**
    - Ensure the file is a valid PDF